Slugging skincare: experts share what you need to know about the trend

 Williams explains, “When applied to delicate areas, like under the eyes, slugging could cause milia, which are small, painless white bumps that appear when keratin gets trapped beneath the skin’s surface.

-“Milia occurs more commonly when people are using a heavy product around the eyelid or the eye area.
+“Milia occur more commonly when people are using a heavy product around the eyelid or the eye area.
 For that reason, I wouldn’t recommend using the technique on the entire face – only focus instead on treating particularly dry spots.”

-Are there any skincare alternatives?
+Are there any skincare alternatives to slugging?

 If slugging isn’t for you, don’t worry – there are simple alternatives.
 In fact “a deep quality moisturiser could do the exact same thing”, says Dr El Muntasar.

 Dr Cunningham also recommends substituting slugging with a moisturiser.
-“Particularly if you have combination skin or skin prone to breakouts I recommend staying away from slugging and using a smart moisturiser instead that is packed with humectants which help hydrate the skin.
+“Particularly if you have combination skin or skin prone to breakouts, I recommend staying away from slugging and using a smart moisturiser instead that is packed with humectants which help hydrate the skin.

 “Look out for glycerine, shea butter, hyaluronic acid, ceramides and niacinamide, which are some of the most commonly used but there are many others.”